 This annual form is a detailed summary of your organization’s business activities including revenues, expenses, assets and liabilities.
 These forms are intended to hold organizations accountable and to confirm all earning and spending aligns with the organization’s stated mission.

-It is incredibly important for a nonprofit to file a Form 990 every year to ensure that it retains its tax-exempt status and good public standing.
-If an organization fails to file the correct forms for three consecutive years, it will automatically lose its tax-exempt status and will be published on the IRS' automatic revocation of exemption list.
-This list includes an organization's primary details and effective date of revocation.
+It is incredibly important for a nonprofit to file a Form 990 annually to ensure that it retains its tax-exempt status and good public standing.
+If an organization fails to file the correct forms for three consecutive years, it will automatically lose its tax-exempt status and will be published on the IRS’ automatic revocation of exemption list.
+This list includes an organization’s primary details and effective date of revocation.

 If revoked, the organization is subject to federal income taxes and will no longer be eligible for tax-deductible donations.

-Much like any small business or for-profit entity, a nonprofit's tax filing and payroll can be a headache.
+Much like any small business or for-profit entity, a nonprofit’s tax filing and payroll can be a headache.
 Nonprofits typically have the added issue of limited funding and a small staff that may already be performing multiple responsibilities.
-Tax-exempt compliance is complicated and could be putting your organization at risk if not done correctly.
+Tax-exempt compliance is complicated and could put your organization at risk if not done correctly.

 Here are some tips that might assist with your nonprofit’s administrative needs: